A double boiler with oatmeal cooking insideA double boiler with oatmeal cooking inside

 When selecting your double boiler, make sure to choose one that is the appropriate size for the amount of oatmeal you’ll be cooking.
 If the top pot is too small, the oatmeal may overflow and make a mess.
 If the top pot is too large, the oatmeal may not cook evenly.
 It’s also important to use a double boiler that is made of a heat-resistant material, such as stainless steel or tempered glass, to ensure it can withstand the high temperatures of boiling water.

-See also How to restore an antique electric skillet for cooking?
+See also How to restore an old-fashioned electric can opener for cooking?

 Measuring out the right amount of oatmeal and water for your recipe.